-Can I charge cellular phones, laptops or power tools with solar power or a wind turbine?
-Absolutely.
-This is an exciting way to step outside the four walls and use renewable energy.
-The sun provides peak power of about 1,000 watts per square meter (93W/sq.ft.) and a solar panel transforms this power into roughly 130W per square meter (12W/sq.ft.).
-The conditions correspond to a clear day with the solar panel facing the sun that is 42° or higher above the horizon.
+Folks concerned about the environment gravitate towards using renewable energy.
+The sun provides peak power of about 1,000 watts per square meter (93W/sq ft) and a solar panel transforms this power into roughly 130W per square meter (12W/sq ft).
+This energy harvest corresponds to a clear day with the solar panel facing the sun.
 Surface dust on the solar panels and high heat reduce the overall efficiency.

-Commercial photovoltaic systems are 10 to 20 percent efficient.
+Commercial photovoltaic (PV) systems are 10 to 20 percent efficient.
 Of these, the flexible panels are only in the 10 percent range and the solid panels are about 20 percent efficient.
-Multi-junction cell technologies are being tested that achieves efficiencies of 40 percent and higher.
+Multi-junction cell technologies are being tested that achieve efficiencies of 40 percent and higher.

 A lower-cost charge controller only produces an output voltage when sufficient light is available.
-With diminishing light source, the charge controller simply turns off and resumes when sufficient levels of light are restored.
-These devices cannot utilize fringe power present at dawn and dusk and this limits the low-cost charge controller to applications with ideal lighting conditions.
+With a diminishing light source, the charge controller simply turns off and resumes when sufficient levels of light are restored.
+Most of these devices cannot utilize fringe power present at dawn and dusk and this limits them to applications with ideal lighting conditions.

-An advanced charge controller tracks the power by continually measuring the voltage to dynamically adjust the current.
-This enables maximum power transfer with available light conditions that is made possible with maximum power point tracking (MPPT).
-Figure 1 illustrates the voltage and current source from a solar cell with varying sunlight.
-The optimal power is available at the voltage knee where the dropping voltage line meets the vertical power line.
-MPPT find this point.
+An advanced charge controller tracks power by measuring the voltage and adjusting the current to get maximum power transfer with prevailing light conditions.
+This is made possible with maximum power point tracking (MPPT).
+Figure 2-25 illustrates the voltage and current source from a solar cell with varying sunlight.
+Optimal power is available at the voltage knee where the dropping voltage line meets the vertical power line.
+MPPT determines this point.

 Figure 1: Voltage and current from source a solar cell at varying sunlight.

-You may ask: “Why can I not simply plug a 12V solar panel directly into my laptop or mobile phone?”
-This should work in principle, and the need for the inverter is to transforms the DC voltage from the solar panel or wind turbine to the correct voltage range.
-In bright sunlight, the voltage of a 12V solar panel can go up to 40V and higher at open circuit and this could damage the host.
+You may ask, “Why can I not simply plug a 12V solar panel directly into my laptop or mobile phone?”
+This should work in principle but is not recommended.
+The charge controller transforms the incoming DC voltage from the solar panel or wind turbine to the correct voltage range.
+In bright sunlight, the voltage of a 12V solar panel can go up to 40V, and this could damage your device.

-From 1998–2011, the price of commercial Photovoltaic (PV) systems has dropped by 5–7% annually and analysis suggest that the price trend will continue.
-It now costs between $4 to $5 per watt for a typical residential solar installation of about 5kW.
-Larger industrial installations cost about $3 to $4 with further per watt cost reductions for megawatt systems.
+From 1998 to 2011, the price of commercial photovoltaic (PV) systems dropped by 5–7 percent annually and analysis suggests that the price-drop will continue.
+It now costs between US$4 and $5 per watt for a typical residential solar installation capable of delivering 5kW.
+Larger installations cost $3 to $4 per watt with further reductions for megawatt systems.